amitlzkpa/mendel/README.md

 * Weight
 * Height

 The design is passed into the O-LAP framework to extract the design drawings.
 Read about that [here](https://github.com/O-LAP/home).

+*Big thanks to my friend Narhari Banavlikar for the help with sketches.*